-If you believe that a qualification, course or unit standard you have previously completed a recognised educational institution, or work/life experience, may be relevant to the qualification you are studying, you could apply for recognition of your prior knowledge and skills.
+If you believe that a qualification, course or unit standard you have previously completed at a recognised educational institution, or work / life experience, may be relevant to the qualification you are studying, you could apply for credit recognition.

 The previous grade is carried forward for any Cross Credit or Credit Transfer, and the Pass (P) grade given where a standard grade cannot be stated.